Bioconductor/BBS/Doc/BigSur-arm64-notes.md

   DonaPLLP2013, EBImage, FISHalyseR, flowcatchR, flowCHIC, furrowSeg, HD2013SGI, heatmaps, imageHTS, qusage, sojourner, yamss

+What we're going to do about it: "Let the experts do the hard work" like for NetCDF (see above).

 #### Packages that depend directly or indirectly on the GSL

 The unavaibility of the GSL on taxco currently blocks the